Making Retail Media Networks Work: More Engagement, More Revenue

 Here’s why retailers are excited about RMNs:

-- They create a new source of profit that’s separate from just selling products
+• They create a new way to make money beyond just selling products

-- They improve the shopping experience by showing customers relevant products and deals
+• They improve the shopping experience with relevant products and deals

-- They help retailers compete with online marketplaces like Amazon
+• They help physical stores compete better against online marketplaces like Amazon

 Why Should You Care About Retail Media Networks?

-- Create additional income beyond traditional product sales
+• Create ongoing income beyond just product sales

 Digital Signage: The Backbone of Retail Media Networks